gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 Recommended reading
 ===================

-..  container:: justify
+To better understand molecular dynamics simulations, I recommend the reading of *Understanding Molecular Simulation* by Daan Frenkel and Berend Smit :cite:`frenkelUnderstandingMolecularSimulation2002`, as well as *Computer Simulation of Liquids* by Michael Allen and Dominic Tildesley :cite:`allenComputerSimulationLiquids2017`.

-   To better understand molecular dynamics simulations, I recommend the reading of *Understanding molecular simulation* by Daan Frenkel and Berend Smit :cite:`frenkelUnderstandingMolecularSimulation2002`, as well as *Computer simulation of liquids* by Michael Allen and Dominic Tildesley :cite:`allenComputerSimulationLiquids2017`.
-To understand the basic concepts of fluid and Soft Matter systems, I recommend reading *Basic concepts for simple and complex liquids* by Jean-Louis Barrat and Jean-Pierre Hansen :cite:`barratBasicConceptsSimple2003`, as well as *Theory of simple liquids: with applications to soft matter* by Jean-Pierre Hansen and Ian Ranald McDonald :cite:`hansenTheorySimpleLiquids2013a`.
+To understand the basic concepts of fluid and Soft Matter systems, I recommend reading *Basic Concepts for Simple and Complex Liquids* by Jean-Louis Barrat and Jean-Pierre Hansen :cite:`barratBasicConceptsSimple2003`, as well as *Theory of Simple Liquids: With Applications to Soft Matter* by Jean-Pierre Hansen and Ian Ranald McDonald :cite:`hansenTheorySimpleLiquids2013a`.